spsforks/QB64-Wiki/&B.md

 *Note:* The MSB% flag allows zeroes to be added.
 Uncomment the MSB% = 1 statement for returns with leading zeroes.

-*Example 2:* QB64 converts the binary values from the example above to [[INTEGER]] decimal values automatically.
+QB64 converts the binary values from the example above to [INTEGER](INTEGER) decimal values automatically.

 ```VB